PASSAGE-outreach/PASSAGE-outreach.github.io/_posts/2026-02-13-Winslow_STEM_Night.md

 comments: false
 ---

-We are grateful to be invited to participate in Winslow Elementary Math/STEM Night on February 11, 2026.
+We are grateful to have been invited to participate in Winslow Elementary Math/STEM Night on February 11, 2026.
 We brought several fun demos and had a great time sharing cool science with local families.
 Thanks to all the volunteers who helped!

 Here are our wonderful volunteers showing off a shocking demo: